dersam/vagrantshell/README.md

 plenty.
 However, this Vagrant box has been configured to easily allow such customizations.

-### Magento
+### Magento 2

-This box is [Magento](http://www.magentocommerce.com/download)-friendly.
+This box is [Magento 2](http://www.magentocommerce.com/download)-friendly.
 The proper variables and rewrites are included for Magento development.
 This does not mean only Magento can be developed on this box.
 The Magento settings do not change any other type of development.
-Magento version 1.9+ has been tested.
+Magento version 2.1+ has been tested.

-Downgrading the version of PHP to 5.4 or 5.3 will increase compatibility for older releases of Magento.
+As the box is based around PHP7, Magento 1 is currently not compatible.
+Use vagrantshell 2.0.

 ### Ghost (Node.js)